This blog post was originally written by Carrie Royce.

 @MichaelTBishop, one of our attentive Twitter followers, quickly commented back with a valid point: “Potential is one thing, but what is the actual viewership of the storage section on Craigslist?
 I imagine it’s fairly small.”
 That’s true.
 Self storage is largely a need-based service, and potential renters are generally not going to browse around the local online classifieds looking for a super deal on 100 square feet of storage space.

 What they are going to do when the need arises is visit Google.
 More than 90 percent of your prospective renters go straight to the most popular search engines – Google, Yahoo and Bing – and put in popular keyword phrases like “self storage Kansas City.”
-In doing so, I get back 1,950,000 results on Google including Public Storage, Extra Space, directories (including StorageFront, of course), Yellow Pages, Yellow Pages knock-offs, Yelp, a hundred self storage business names I wouldn’t recognize as a typical consumer, and thousands of pages from foreign content-generation websites (some of which make for quite entertaining reading when you’re bored).
+In doing so, I get back 1,950,000 results on Google including Public Storage, Extra Space, directories (including StorageFront, of course), Yellow Pages, Yellow Pages knock-offs, Yelp, a hundred self storage business names I wouldn’t recognize as a typical consumer, and thousands of pages from foreign content-generation websites.
 Which one are you?

 These seemingly infinite results will continue to build up.
 In fact, some experts predict that content on the web will double every 72 hours in just a few years.
 That’s why we’re compelled to mention Craigslist as an online advertising option not to be ignored.
 As I mentioned before, Google ignores Craigslist links – so the site won’t help you build PageRank for your own website or web page – but what it will do is show up in Google results.